kiranma72/abdm-docs/content/6-M1-APIs/login-abha-id/_index.md

 This section covers the methods that must be supported for collecting the PHR Address from the user

 - Login with Aadhaar OTP
-- Login with Aadhaar OTP
+- Login with Mobile OTP